PyDataSouthampton/rag_intro_workshop/README.md

     PINECONE_API_KEY=<<your-api_key>>

 ### 4. Set up you Virtual Environment and Packages
+Follow the instructions using `venv` or `conda` to set up the Virtual Environment or do it the way you would normally.

+#### 4.1 Using venv
 Within the root directory, set up a Python Venv, you will need Python 3.8 or greater.
 If you are on a lower python version you will need to upgrade.
 Follow these instructions to set up the Virtual Environment  or do it the way you would normally.